Francis Minah: Career and politics

 He operated a private law practice in Sierra Leone.
 He was one of Siaka Stevens' closest political allies.

 In 1967, he entered politics and became a member of Parliament for Pujehun South District rising through the ranks and eventually becoming Vice President of Sierra Leone.
 During his tenure, Minah became one of the most powerful politicians in Sierra Leone.

 Minah orchestrated the constitutional amendments necessary for President Stevens to pass over Vice President S.I.Koroma and make Brigadier General Joseph Saidu Momoh his successor.

 He returned to Sierra Leone and served in many capacities as Sierra Leone's Minister of Foreign Affairs, Minister of Health, Minister of Justice and Attorney General and Minister of Finance, under former president Siaka Stevens.
 He was later appointed the Vice President of Sierra Leone under former president Joseph Saidu Momoh administration.

 Trial and execution

 On 23 March 1987, police raided a house in Freetown and reported the discovery of heavy artillery, including rocket launchers.
 Minah and 17 others (including Jamil Sahid Mohamed) were arrested and accused of planning to assassinate President Momoh and intending to stage a coup d'état in order to make Minah president of Sierra Leone.

 In October 1987, after a five-month trial and four hours of deliberation, the jury delivered a guilty verdict.
 The former First Vice President and 17 others were convicted of treason and sentenced to death.

 Legacy

-He is survived by his children Katie Minah, John Minah, Feimatta Otusanya nee Minah, Vandi Minah, Francis Minah and Christian Minah, his sister Paramount Chief Matilda Lansana Minah MP (Sierra Leone), his brother, Jacob Minah and many nieces and nephews.
+He is survived by his children Katie Minah, John Minah, Feimatta Otusanya née Minah, Vandi Minah, Francis Minah and Christian Minah, his sister Paramount Chief Matilda Lansana Minah MP (Sierra Leone), his brother, Jacob Minah and many nieces and nephews.